CircleOfNice/CoreWorker/README.md

 ```

 # API
 By default you can import CoreWorker with ```import { process } from "core-worker";```.
 Just call process with a ```command``` and an optional ```condition```, which is used to determine the precise moment the proccess is ready, to receive an instance.
-A command has to use absolute paths and should be the same as on your os specific command line interface.
+A command has to use absolute paths and should be the same as on your OS specific command line interface.
 ```
 typedef process:    Command -> Condition? -> Process typedef Command:     String